Avnet/Ultra96-PYNQ/README.md

 ### Step 2: Create and configure BSP

-After the hardware design has finished building and you have installed PetaLinux, create the Ultra96 BSP by executing PetaLinux commands:
+After the hardware design has finished building and you have installed Petalinux, create the Ultra96 BSP by executing Petalinux commands:

 ```shell
 cd $LOCAL_ULTRA96